Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![TileSelector](./images/blueprint_delegate_tileselector.png "TileSelector Blueprint setup")
 ![TileSelector](./images/blueprint_delegate_tileselector2.png "TileSelector Blueprint setup")

-Set the Blueprint function that HexGridManager will use to determine which HexTile Class to spawn tiles from.
+Set the Blueprint function that HexGrid will use to determine which HexTile Class to spawn tiles from.
 This function will be called before each tile is spawned.
 The HexTile Class returned by the function will be used to spawn the tile.

 >[HexTileClassReference](#hextileclassreference) &nbsp; **TileSelector** &nbsp; ([HexCube](#hexcube) `Coordinates`);